savonet/liquidsoap/doc/content/ffmpeg_filters.md

 ```
 % liquidsoap -h ffmpeg.filter.asplit

 Ffmpeg filter: Pass on the audio input to N audio outputs.
+This filter has
+dynamic outputs: returned value is a tuple of audio and video outputs.
+Total
+number of outputs is determined at runtime.

 Type: (?outputs : int?, ffmpeg.filter.graph,
  ffmpeg.filter.audio) ->